Ibrahimm08/T-Level/README.md

   - What would they want in the solution
   - "I am proposing to develop... "
 - - [ ] Stakeholders
+  - Understand who we are working with and effecting
+  - Tailored and specialised to an audience
 - - [ ] Constraints and Scope
+  - Whys listing constraints and scopes are important
+  - Scope Creep
+  - Budget, Time, Technology, Compatibility, Laws
+  - Features and Functionality
 - - [ ] Empathy Mapping
   - Says, Thinks, Does, Feels
+  - Without the solution
 - - [ ] SWOT Analysis
+  - Strength
+  - Weakness
+  - Opportunities
+  - Threats
 - - [ ] User Stories & Acceptance
   - As a {user}..., I want..., So that...
   - Acceptance Criteria (features that we will include in the solution)